-At FutureLearn, the idea of social learning or learning through conversation is important to us.
-That’s why we built commenting into almost every step of a course.
+At FutureLearn, learning through conversation is important to us.

 1. Complete your FutureLearn profile

-Your FutureLearn profile is what other learners can see about you when you interact with them in a course.
+Your FutureLearn profile is what other learners can see about you when you interact with them on a course.

 2. Join the conversation

-But we do recommend writing a comment when you have something to say: maybe the step has prompted you to share your own experience or reflect on an idea, or perhaps you can help answer a question by another learner.
+Write a comment when you have something to say.
+Maybe the step has prompted you to share your own experience or reflect on an idea.
+Or, perhaps you can help answer another learner’s question.

 Read a comment that you’d like to come back to later?

-If you choose sort by: most liked you can quickly see the comments and conversations that other learners found useful or interesting on that step.
+The default is the newest comments first.
+You can also choose to sort by most liked to see the comments and conversations that other learners found useful or interesting on that step.

 Ready to start learning?
-Browse all our courses.
+Browse all of our courses.